About the Exam

 -

-Identify different types of managed care products
+Identify types of commercial managed care products

 -